 The effect of catnip varies; some cats may just smell it or roll in it, others will try to eat it and get a sudden burst of energy.
 In fact, only 50% of cats are affected by catnip, so your Siamese may have no reaction at all.

 You can either buy catnip in a powder, or you can even grow it at home (don’t worry, you won’t get arrested!)
-Some toys already have a pouch of catnip incorporated inside.
+Some toys already have a pouch of catnip incorporated inside, just like these Catnip Toys I found on Amazon.
+You can get one for your Siamese buddies by clicking on the link.

 This one is similar to a cat tower in the sense it’s not an actual toy per se, but it definitely gives them some form of joy and entertainment.